zammad/zammad-documentation/about/zammad.rst

 The Software
 ------------

 The Zammad software is and will stay open source.
-You can find it on GitHub.
 It is licensed under the GNU AGPLv3.
 The source code is `available on GitHub <https://github.com/zammad/zammad>`_ and owned by the `Zammad Foundation <https://zammad-foundation.org/>`_, which is independent